GonzaloMF/aac-react-native-app/README.md

 3. Install the required dependencies: npm install

-4. (OPTIONAL) Create a 'Firebase.js' file in the 'src' folder and add your Firebase configuration.
+4. (OPTIONAL) Create a 'Firebase.js' file in the 'src/utils' folder and add your Firebase configuration, uncomment the Firebase lines on App.js, LoginScreen.js and Profile.jsx.
 Note that this file should not be pushed to the repository and should be added to the '.gitignore'.

 ```javascript